-Skills and Indicators Consistently Occasionally Seldom Not Applicable Tea ams use functional assessment 3 2 1 NA ٥ Program has access to mental health consultation and/or additional supports when staff are concerned about a child and/or need additional guidance.
-Caregiver or program has partnership/relationship/collaboration with local Part C provider, and provides families with resources for obtaining further assessment/services as needed Accommodates family schedule by arranging meetings at times convenient for families Uses observation, medical information, screening, anecdotal notes, information from families, and other information about child Assists in developing a hypothesis about the meaning of a child's behavior as a member of the team hing practice) NO IN PROGESS Goal (based on a selected teaching practice) ng on is: (copy this right off the Needs Assessment) The teaching practice I am working on is: (copy this right off the Needs Assessment) ice (time, day, part of routine) I will work on this teaching practice (time, day, part of routine) hing practice with (specific children) (Optional) I will work on this teaching practice with (specific children) ill do if you are implementing this teaching practice) I will: (describe exactly what you will do if you are implementing this teaching practice) eve My Goal RESOURCES NEEDED DUE DATE Action Steps to Help Me Achieve My Goal Prepare to Collect Data have met your goal?
-(Remember to focus on implementation of the teaching practice) How will you know when you have met your goal?
+Skills and Indicators Consistently Occasionally Seldom Not Applicable Te ams use functional assessment 3 2 1 NA Program has access to mental health consultation and/or additional supports when staff are concerned about a child and/or need additional guidance.
+Caregiver or program has partnership/relationship/collaboration with local Part C provider, and provides families with resources for obtaining further assessment/services as needed Accommodates family schedule by arranging meetings at times convenient for families Uses observation, medical information, screening, anecdotal notes, information from families, and other information about child Assists in developing a hypothesis about the meaning of a child's behavior as a member of the team

+Goal (based on a selected teaching practice) The teaching practice I am working on is: (copy this right off the Needs Assessment) I will work on this teaching practice (time, day, part of routine) (Optional) I will work on this teaching practice with (spec I will: (describe exactly what you will do if you are implementing this teaching practice) Action Steps to Help Me Achieve My Goal RESOURCES NEEDED DUE DATE Prepare to Collect Data How will you know when you have met your goal?
 (Remember to focus on implementation of the teaching practice) What data will you collect about implementation of this teaching practice?
 (Will you record how often you used the practice?
 What you did?
-How the children responded?) out implementation of this teaching practice?
-(Will you record how often you used the practice?
-How will you know when you have met your goal?
-(Remember to focus on implemen What data will you collect about implementation of this teaching practice?
-(Will you
+How the children responded?)